nirdesh17/gaticc/README.md

 See,
 ```
-sysim -h
+gaticc -h
 ```
 for usage instructions.

 # Versioning

-Sysim uses three numbers in the style of <https://semver.org/>:
+Gaticc uses three numbers in the style of <https://semver.org/>:

 ```
 MAJOR.MINOR.PATCH